Modeling the Progenitor Stars of Observed IIP Supernovae: Discussion

 \subsection{Evolution of progenitor stars}

-Based on our simulations, when $Z$ is enormous, the star's evolution will be accelerated with an enhanced mass loss.
+Based on our simulations, when $Z$ is high, the star's evolution is accelerated with an enhanced mass loss.
 Still, the mass loss can be dominated by rotation for low-metallicity stars.
-As $Z$ goes up, \Ox\ and \Si\ are more likely to be consumed rapidly in the core, and as $\Omega$ increases, the size of carbon and oxygen core also shrinks, and hydrogen and helium abundance lose rapidly as well.
-A more massive iron core forms with the addition of $Z$ and $\Omega$.
-Rapidly rotating models dredge significant heavy elements to the surface to substantially raise surface metallicity, ultimately intensifying radiative mass loss.
+As $Z$ goes up, \Ox\ and \Si\ are more likely to be consumed rapidly in the core, and as $\Omega$ increases, the size of carbon and oxygen core also shrinks.
+A more massive iron core can form under the presence of $\Omega$.
+Rapidly rotating models dredge significant heavy elements to the surface to substantially raise surface metallicity, enhancing the mass loss.